Lsverry/NoteOrganizer/README.md

 ### Code Validation
 #### HTML
-The HTML code was checked with the W3C Markup Validator.
+The HTML code was validated using the [W3C Markup Validator](https://validator.w3.org/).
+The validator reported errors related to Django template tags (e.g., `{% block content %}`, `{% url 'note_list' %}`).
+These errors are expected and do not affect the functionality of the site as they are specific to Django's templating language.

 #### CSS
-The CSS code was checked with the W3C CSS Validator.
+No custom CSS was used in this project.
+All styling is provided by Bootstrap.

 #### Python
+The Python code was checked for syntax errors and adhered to PEP8 guidelines.

 ### JavaScript
 This project does not include custom JavaScript.